-When taking your camping (or glamping) to the next level, especially when planning for long term set-up in the colder months, we have found that deciding on the right tent stove is one of the most important decisions you can make; second only to buying a proper canvas tent.
+When taking your camping (or glamping) to the next level, especially when planning for long term set-up in the colder months, we have found that deciding on the right tent stove is one of the most important decisions you can make; second only to buying a proper canvas tent for sale.

 A large majority of questions we get while helping to guide clients’ needs are in regards to tent stoves.
 We always remind people that while it is called “glamping”, it is still camping and when it is cold outside, it will be cold inside your tent.
 Some milder situations can be handled sufficiently with a small propane heater made for camping.
 In some cases, these just do not give off enough consistent heat and a wood-burning stove makes more sense.
 Tent stoves can also be used for cooking, or to heat up that ever-so important cup of coffee.
 Either way, you want to be sure that if you decide to add a stove to your canvas tent that it is going to work efficiently, it is safe, and it is compatible with your tent make and design.